-\textbf{Claim:} The arrows between the principal triangles of the convex hull $c(u, u_2)$ are single arrows and they all point towards the same direction.
+\underline{Claim:} The arrows between the principal triangles of the convex hull $c(u, u_2)$ are single arrows and they all point towards the same direction.

-\textbf{Proof of Claim:} Suppose that we have in $c(u, u_2)$ arrows that don't point towards the same direction.
+\underline{Proof of Claim:} Suppose that we have in $c(u, u_2)$ arrows that don't point towards the same direction.
 We will show in the following steps that this yields a contradiction.
-The different steps refer to Figure \ref{FigAllArrows}. \\ \underline{Step 1:} In order to respect the assumption and the previous statement, there must be two consecutive hexagons around $u$ whose single arrows don't point towards the same direction.
-So without loss of generality, there are two single arrows pointing towards each others (the blue arrows), say into a principal triangle $h \cdot K$. \\ \underline{Step 2:} Use Lemma \ref{LemmaHexagonCompletion} to complete the hexagon as drawn (red arrows).
-Note that the horizontal arrows could be double arrows (in which case every horizontal arrow crossing $u_2$ must be a doulbe arrow as well), but this doesn't change anything on the rest of the argument. \\ \underline{Step 3:} Use Lemma \ref{LemmaHexagonCompletion} again to complete the hexagons as drawn (orange arrows). \\ \underline{Step 4:} Proceed by induction repeating Step 2 and Step 3 to complete every other hexagon and determine every arrow in the interior of $c(u_1, u_3)$.
+The different steps refer to Figure \ref{FigAllArrows}. \\ \underline{Step 1:} In order to respect the previous assumption, there must be two consecutive polygons around $u$ whose single arrows don't point towards the same direction.
+So without loss of generality, there are two single arrows pointing towards each other (the blue arrows), say into a principal triangle $h \cdot K$. \\ \underline{Step 2:} Use Lemma \ref{LemmaHexagonCompletion} again and again to determine every arrow in $c(u, u_2)$.